Name: Shane Crick

 Completed High School at Sunshine Secondary College

-Studied Bachelor of Exercise Science: Human Movement in 2013.
+Studied Bachelor of Exercise Science: Human Movement, 2013.

-Deferred from above course and Graduated Diploma of Sports Development (Basketball Academy; Study and Train for two years)
+Deferred from above course and Graduated Diploma of Sports Development (Basketball Academy; study and training for two years)

 Now studying Bachelor of Physical Education and Sports Science.

 Play for the Australian Goannas Men Basketball Team